Study highlights benefits of being a weekend warrior

 Reductions among those who regularly exercise compared with the inactive group were 35 per cent for all-cause mortality, 41 per cent for CVD death, and 21 per cent for cancer death.

-Although weekend warriors spent on average 300 minutes per week in moderate or vigorous activity compared with 450 minutes per week for those who reported participating in regular activity, the weekend warriors spent a greater proportion of their workout time exercising at a ‘vigorous’ level.
+Although they spend on average 300 minutes per week in moderate or vigorous activity compared with 450 minutes per week for those who reported participating in regular activity, the weekend warriors spent a greater proportion of their workout time exercising at a ‘vigorous’ level.

 Dr Gary O’Donovan of Loughborough University’s School of Sport Exercise and Health Sciences and the National centre for Sport and Exercise Medicine East Midlands, said: